Reviews

 Hardbound Journal Bookbinding Kit by Cleverhands

-Hardbound Journal Bookbinding Kit Cleverhands
+Hardbound Journal Book binding Kits Cleverhands

 Another beginner-friendly option is this Cleverhands hardcover book binding kit.
 It’s packed with high-quality supplies and comprehensive instructions to guide you through your first hardbound journal project.

 Unlike the previous book making kit, this bundle includes a single project.
-However, while less versatile, it contains a broader, more sophisticated toolset and materials to assemble an A6 (4×6 inch), 140-page hardcover journal.
+However, while less versatile, it contains a broader, more sophisticated toolkit and materials to assemble an A6 (4×6 inch), 140-page hardcover journal.
 In this case, less is more!

 DIY Bookbinding Journal Kit by Peg and Awl

-Peg and Awl Book Binding Kit
+Peg and Awl Book Binding Kits

 Also featured on Etsy, this Peg and Awl journal kit for beginners is one of the more artisan suggestions in our guide and is perfect for artsy crafters with a soft spot for unique, organic-looking handmade booklets.

-Note that glue is not included in this kit, but don’t sweat it — we’ve picked out the best book binding glue for all project types and needs.
+Note that glue is not included in this kit, but don’t sweat it โ€” we’ve picked out the best book binding glue for all project types and needs.
 Also, know that this set will require sewing and stitching.
-That said, taking a few online sewing classes or practicing with a sewing kit may be helpful before diving in.

 There are two variations of this kit: a 4-inch kit (40 pages) and a 6-inch kit (60 sheets, 120 pages).
 Confirm what each option offers before clicking the purchase button: prices vary.
 These kits are shipped worldwide from the US.